The country’s only garden tool recycling project

 Equipping the next generation of gardeners, teaching prisoners new skills and reducing waste

 Working in association with HM Prisons and funded by The National Lottery Community Fund, Tools Shed repairs your broken or unwanted garden hand-tools and gives them free to local school children and community volunteers to help create and maintain green spaces.
 The tools are refurbished in prison workshops, providing training for prisoners and supporting them in finding occupation post-release.

 How does Tools Shed work?

 Tools are collected in partnership with garden centres, recycling centres and environmental hubs.
-They are transported to one of six prisons where prisoners are taught the woodwork and metalwork skills they need to repair them.
+They are transported to one of five prisons where prisoners are taught the woodwork and metalwork skills they need to repair them.
 They are then given away free to local school and community groups to support them with a wide range of projects.